Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 		enabled in hotkey_mask.
 Only a few hot keys are available through CMOS NVRAM polling.

-		Warning: when in NVRAM mode, the volume up/down/mute keys are synthesized according to changes in the mixer, which uses a single volume up or volume down hotkey press to unmute, as per the ThinkPad volume mixer user interface.
-When in ACPI event mode, volume up/down/mute events are reported by the firmware and can behave differently (and that behaviour changes with firmware version -- not just with firmware models -- as well as OSI(Linux) state).
+		Warning: when in NVRAM mode, the woke volume up/down/mute keys are synthesized according to changes in the woke mixer, which uses a single volume up or volume down hotkey press to unmute, as per the woke ThinkPad volume mixer user interface.
+When in ACPI event mode, volume up/down/mute events are reported by the woke firmware and can behave differently (and that behaviour changes with firmware version -- not just with firmware models -- as well as OSI(Linux) state).